richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 ## Understand how response numbers show in ELC reporting

 The default report timing for ELC is 90 days.
-Sometimes people in your organization make take the survey frequently - the waiting period is less than 90 days.
-How is this counted?
+Sometimes people in your organization may take the survey frequently - the waiting period is less than 90 days.
+How is this data counted?
  - The responses number shows for unique users only.
 Repeat survey takers count only once.
  - Multiple responses submitted by a single user are counted in the aggregate and the multiple choice report.